 A ferry ride out of Circular Quay brings you to the Northern Beaches.
 The most well known of these is Manly.
 The ferry ride each way is $7.65 AUD.
 The cost and the fact that it takes 45ish minutes deters many people from making the trek.
 Most people leave Manly trips for Sundays when all travel is capped at $2.80 total for the day.
 This included myself until recently when I wanted to experience the Northern Beaches for myself.
 In my week staying in Manly I now understand the appeal and if I stay in Sydney long-term I would really look into living in this area.

 The biggest plus side of Manly was the significant drop of the amount of international tourists.
-Many Aussie families were vacationing here and it wasn’t as crowded as say Bondi.
+Many Aussie families were vacationing here and it wasn’t as crowded as some of the other beaches like Bondi.
 Unfortunately, during my week the smoke from the bush fires was really impacting the air quality.

 The main attraction of the area is of course all of the beaches.
 Some of the ones I visited included: Manly, Curl Curl, Freshwater, Dee Why, and Shelly Beach.
 Some of them are walkable from one to the other (Manly to Shelly or Manly to Freshwater), but they are all easy to access with the buses.